St Enoch subway station: Original building

 Above ground, the original station building housed both a booking office and the headquarters of the original Glasgow District Subway Railway Company.
-This was (and is) the subway's most distinctive building - an ornate, Flemish Renaissance, late Victorian red sandstone structure; designed by James Miller in 1896.
-It still stands - it was carefully preserved during the modernisation of the subway in 1977, even being jacked up in the air for a while, during reconstruction of the subsurface platforms.
+This was (and is) the subway's most distinctive building – an ornate, Flemish Renaissance, late-Victorian red sandstone structure; designed by James Miller in 1896.

+Reconstruction

+St Enoch is one of two stations on the Subway that was completely rebuilt from scratch (the other being Partick) during the late 1970s modernisation.
+Although the original surface building was retained, it would not form part of the new facility, but due to its listed status meant it could not be demolished.
+To facilitate its preservation, the original foundations were removed to allow the construction of a concrete box to house the expanded station and new subterranean ticket hall.
+To facilitate this, the old building was relocated onto a precast platform supported on the new station's concrete pillars.
+Memorable images exist from the late 1970s showing the building seemingly perilously sitting on its new foundations with the empty void of the old station underneath.

-The building was no longer used as a ticket office following the 1977-1980 modernisation; it became a travel information centre by SPT.
-The building became disused with the Travel Centre facilities being moved to the underground ticket hall in 2008.
+Following the modernisation, the old building became a travel information centre for SPT.
+The building became disused with the travel centre facilities being moved to the underground ticket hall in 2008.
 In December 2009, a Caffè Nero coffee shop was established in the building.
 It is now protected as a category A listed building.

-St Enoch includes a lift and escalator.
+Accessibility

+St Enoch is the only station on the system which requires two escalator rides to reach the platforms owing to its deep location.
 Along with Govan subway station, it is one of two Glasgow Subway stations that is wheelchair accessible.